-- Coordinating audit activities to provide a central source of information for management and the CAR Committee regarding all audit activities and to provide comprehensive, cost-effective audit coverage for the university. - Developing, submitting for approval, and executing a comprehensive risk-based annual audit plan. - Issuing periodic reports recommending improvements in controls designed to increase efficiency, safeguard university resources, and ensure compliance with government laws and regulations. - Performing advisory services, beyond its auditing services, to assist management in meeting its objectives. - Appraising the adequacy of actions taken by management to correct significant reported internal control weaknesses and deficient conditions, and reporting this information to the CAR Committee and responsible senior manager as appropriate. - Establishing and maintaining a Quality Assurance and Improvement Program to evaluate the operations of the department, including periodic internal self-assessments and external peer reviews at least once every five years by qualified persons who are independent of the university, the results of which will be presented to senior management and the CAR Committee.
+- Coordinating audit activities to provide a central source of information for management and the CAR Committee regarding all audit activities and to provide comprehensive, cost-effective audit coverage for the university. - Developing, submitting for approval, and executing a comprehensive risk-based annual audit plan that considers the input of the CAR Committee and senior management. - Adjusting the internal audit plan, as necessary, in response to changes in the institution's risk, operations, programs, systems, and controls, and communicating significant changes to the plan with the CAR Committee and senior management. - Performing, documenting, and communicating internal audit engagements in accordance with the Global Internal Audit Standards. - Appraising the adequacy of actions taken by management to correct significant reported internal control weaknesses and deficient conditions, and reporting this information to the CAR Committee and responsible senior manager as appropriate. - Establishing and maintaining a quality assurance and improvement program to evaluate Internal Audit's conformance with the Global Internal Audit Standards, including internal assessments (both ongoing and periodic) and external assessments conducted at least once every five years by a qualified, independent assessor or assessment team, the results of which will be presented to senior management and the CAR Committee.